henriquemiranda/henriquemiranda.github.io/pelican/content/covid19.md

 So how does this curve look like at the moment?
 Can we predict how it will look in the future?

 One way to do this is use epidemiological compartmental models, such as the SIR model.
-This model compartments the total number of individuals in three boxes: (S)usceptible to infection, (I)nfected and (R)ecovered; and uses some constants to model how many people move between these compartments.
+This model compartments the total number of individuals in three boxes: (S)usceptible to infection, (I)nfected and (R)emoved; and uses some constants to model how many people move between these compartments.
 The model can be summarized in the following figure.

 <img src="{static}/images/sir.png" style="width:80%; display: block; margin-left: auto; margin-right: auto;">